marius-sm/nd_unet/README.md

     non_lin='relu',           # Optional, default is 'relu'.
 Type of activation function.
 Can be None, 'relu', 'leaky_relu', 'gelu', 'elu' kernel_size=3,            # Optional, default is 3.
 Kernel size for the convolutions pooling='max'             # Optional, default is 'max'.
-Can be 'max' or 'avg'.
+Can be 'max' or 'avg'. bias=True,                # Optional, whether to add bias to the convolutions padding='same',           # Optional, can be 'same' (i.e. padding=kernel_size//2 when kernel_size is odd) or an int specifying the padding.
+Beware, a value different from 'same' can produce an output that has a different size from the input padding_mode='zeros'      # Optional, can be any of the padding modes supported by PyTorch convolutions ('zeros', 'reflect', 'replicate', or 'circular')
 )
 ```